dwp1084/QtJobAppTracker/README.md

 databases to keep track of the status of job applications, filter out inactive ones, and show statistics on the application data.

+This application was created using Python 3.11.
+It is not guaranteed or tested whether earlier versions will work or not.

 ## Usage

 To run the application without building into an executable, clone this